Our commitment to you

 - help us manage our relationship with you, including, for example, dealing with any feedback, disputes or enquiries;

-- help us complete internal reports and manage compliance related matters;
+- help us complete internal reports and manage compliance related matters; and/or

 - gain an understanding of your information and credit or financial needs (such as by way of sending you a survey to conduct some research) in order for us to provide you with a better service.